 13) Amazing Spider-Man (Lee & Ditko - Amazing Fantasy 15- Amazing Spider-Man 100) (Marvel Comics)

 Another iconic Silver Age Marvel Comics run, this one by Stan Lee and Steve Ditko, which introduced the world to the Amazing Spider-Man in the pages of Amazing Fantasy 15 and then ran in the pages of Amazing Spider-Man through issue 100.
 The art by Ditko is striking and the design of the Spider-Man costume is one of the most recognizable in comics.
-The thing that seems to have really struck a chord with readers, however, is the relatable story of the bullied intellectual Peter Parker who finds himself with amazing powers but heavy responsibilities.
-The Stan Lee and Jack Kirby run on Amazing Spider-Man has stood the test of time as one of the all time great runs in comics.
+The thing that seems to have really struck a chord with readers, however, is the story of the bullied intellectual Peter Parker who finds himself with amazing powers but heavy responsibilities.
+The Stan Lee and Steve Ditko run on Amazing Spider-Man has stood the test of time as one of the all time great runs in comics.

 14) Uncanny X-Men (Chris Claremont 94-279) (Marvel Comics)